matthieu-beteille/redux-data-fx/README.md

 ```npm install --save redux-data-fx```

 ```javascript
-import  reduxDataFX from 'redux-data-fx' import someMiddleware from 'some-middleware';
+import { reduxDataFX } from 'redux-data-fx'
+import someMiddleware from 'some-middleware';

 const enhancer = compose(
   applyMiddleware(someMiddleware),
-  reduxDataFx
+  reduxDataFX
 );

 const store = createStore(reducer, initialState, enhancer);

+// const store = createStore(reducer, initialState, reduxDataFx); if no middleware

 // then you can register as many FX as you want store.registerFX('fetch', (params, getState, dispatch) => {